-Read our assessment of how the largest ICT companies are responding to forced labor in supply chains, understand what risks companies and their investors are exposed to, and what actions investors can take to address forced labor risks in their portfolio.
+Forced labor risks in food & beverage supply chains: Learn what risks investors are exposed to and how investors can address forced labor risks in their portfolios.

 HOW WE WORK WITH YOU

 We provide investors with the evidence to inspire action and the tools necessary to do so.
 We do this through our signature benchmark reports that highlight targets for investors and supplemental investor materials with concrete steps investors can take to engage with companies on the issue of forced labor.

 The KnowTheChain Investor Statement is signed by more than 160 investors with US$6.1 trillion assets under management and can be used as a tool for engagement with companies.
 Statement signatories receive regular updates on the latest news, tools, and investor engagements addressing forced labor.
 The Investor Alliance for Human Rights and KnowTheChain invite additional investors to sign the statement to demonstrate commitment to addressing forced labor.

 Details on the investor engagement with apparel companies on forced labor, led by the Interfaith Centre for Corporate Responsibility and supported by Principles for Responsible Investment and KnowTheChain, can be found here.
 Learn more about how investors have been using the KnowTheChain benchmarks here.